jima80525/jima_codes_blog/in_progress/git_python.md

 ## Putting it All Together - Simple Git Workflow

 At this point we've reviewed several of the basic Git commands and how you might use them.
 I'll wrap up with a quick description of a possibly workflow in Git.
-This workflow assumes you are working on your local repo and have a remote repo to which you will push changes.
+This workflow assumes you are working on your local repo and have a remote repo to which you will push changes (it can be Github, but it will work the same with other remote repos).
 It assumes you've already cloned the repo.

 1. `git status` - make sure your current area is clean
 2. `git pull` - get the latest version from the remote.
 This saves merging issues later
-3. edit your files and make your changes
+3. edit your files and make your changes - remember to run your linter and unit tests!
 4. `git status` - find all files that are changed - make sure to watch untracked files, too!
 5. `git add [files]` - add the changed files to the staging area
 6. `git commit -m "message"` - make your new commit
 7. `git push origin [branch-name]` - push your changes up to the remote

 This is one of the more basic flows through the system.
 There are many, many ways to use Git, and you've just scratched the surface with this tutorial.
 If you use Vim or Sublime as your editor, you might want to checkout these tutorials which will show you how to get plugins to integrate Git into your editor:

 * [VIM and Python – A Match Made in Heaven](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/)
 * [Setting Up Sublime Text 3 for Full Stack Python Development](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/)

 If you'd like to take a deeper dive into Git, I can recommend these books:

 * The free, online [Pro Git](https://git-scm.com/book/en/v2) is a very handy reference
 * For those of you who like to read on paper, I found O'Reilly's [Version Control with Git](http://shop.oreilly.com/product/9780596520137.do) to be useful.